 - Drivers or passengers opening doors in the path of moving cyclists.

 - Sudden or unsafe lane changes by drivers.

 - Large trucks turning at intersections.

 Bikes are particularly vulnerable to accidents caused by roadway hazards.
-Due to their small size, relative instability and thin tires, sudden and abrupt changes in road surface could be extremely dangerous.
-These hazards could cause even the most careful and experienced bicyclist to lost control or fall off the bike.
-Dangerous roadway conditions for bicyclists include potholes, sewer grates, uneven pavement, damaged or cracked roadways and debris on the street.
+Due to their small size, relative instability, and thin tires, sudden and abrupt changes in road surface could be extremely dangerous.
+These hazards could cause even the most careful and experienced bicyclist to lose control or fall off the bike.
+Dangerous roadway conditions for bicyclists include potholes, sewer grates, uneven pavement, damaged or cracked roadways, and debris on the street.

 Poor roadway design or lack of bike lanes could also cause serious injury in bicycle accidents.
 Any time a dangerous or defective roadway causes a bicycle accident, the injured victim can file a claim against the governmental agency responsible for maintaining that roadway.
 Under California Government Code Section 911.2, any personal injury claim against a governmental entity must be filed within 180 days of the incident.

 Contact An Experienced Bicycle Accident Lawyer